jovibor/HexCtrl/README.md

 ## [](#)Data Modes
 Besides the standard classical mode, when **HexControl** just holds a pointer to some array of bytes in memory, it also has additional advanced modes it can be running in.
-Theese modes can be quite useful for instance in cases where you need to display a very large amount of data that can't fit in memory all at once.
+These modes can be quite useful for instance in cases where you need to display a very large amount of data that can't fit in memory all at once.

 These modes are ruled over through the [`enDataMode`](#ehexdatamode) member of [`HEXDATASTRUCT`](#hexdatastruct).